denerslemos/CMSSW_basic_instructions/README.md

 # CMSSW Basic Instructions

-This repository was created for students that are starting to learning CMS SoftWare (CMSSW) tools.
+This repository was created for people starting to learning CMS SoftWare (CMSSW) tools.

 ## Setup your LXPLUS area